 On the Raksha bandan, sister prays for her brother's long life with her prosperity and happiness and binds Rakhi on her brother's wrist.
 The brother gives the gift to his sister and promises to protect his sister and take care of him in all circumstances.
 This festival is celebrated by the Hindu communities including Jain and Sikh religion and other parts of the world.
 Raksha bandhan has also been an important tradition in the history of Sikhism, which is sometimes called Rakhdi or Rakhri.

-The Raksha Bandhan festival has played an important role in the Indian independence struggle.
 This festival was also supported for Jagar Jagran in the Indian Independence Movement.
 When Rajput gone to battle, Then the women used to wear Kumkum Tilak on Rajput's forehead, along with silk thread in hand.
 With the belief that this thread will bring them back with Vijayashree.

 It is said that Mewar's Queen Karmavati received a pre-notification of Bahadur Shah to attack Mewar.
 The queen was unable to fight then she urged the Mughal emperor Humayun to send Rakhi and protect her.
 Humayun kept the honor of Rakhi while being a Muslim and reached Mewad and fought against Mauwad against the Bahadur Shah, protecting Karmavati and her kingdom.
 In another context, Sikandar's wife made her husband's Hindu enemy tied up with Rakhi, and made a promise not to killed Sikandar at the time of the war.
 During the war bind the rakhi on his hand, Puroovaas gave life to Sikandar while honoring the Rakhi and his sister's promise.